bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ipv6_with_prefixlen

-`ipv6_with_prefixlen` specifies that the field value must be a valid IPv6 address with prefix length—for example, "2001:0DB8:ABCD:0012::F1/64".
+`ipv6_with_prefixlen` specifies that the field value must be a valid IPv6 address with prefix length — for example, "2001:0DB8:ABCD:0012::F1/64".
 If the field value is not a valid IPv6 address with prefix length, an error message will be generated.

 ::: info string.ipv6_with_prefixlen example